nim65s/happypose/README.md

 ## Installation

-To install happypose, you can use pip or poetry.
+To install happypose, you can use pip or uv.

 We strongly suggest to install it in either a [venv](https://docs.python.org/fr/3/library/venv.html) or a